SkopiaOutis/ontologial-protocol/README.md

 ---

 ## ⚖️ Governance
 **Negative Integration.** Parameters are not voted on; they are forked.
 If the definition of Entropy becomes oppressive, fork the logic but keep the ledger history.
 We align via the threat of exit.
+There will be no rivalry between versions of TOP.
+Instead every competing version will be treated as an a/b-test.
+There is no need to vote on different versions, because the usage/execution of a version will determine the survival of it.
+Therefore TOP is the very first project of itself.

 ---